junahmkh/LLM_agent_for_datacenters/README.md

 - **Prompt 8**: Logical errors were present along with the wrong timestamp format, and incorrect aggregation statements for minimum, maximum, and average values were generated.
 - **Prompt 9**: Severe hallucinations occurred, with the LLM creating a non-existent data source.
 - **Prompt 10**: Similar issues to those in prompts 8 and 9 were observed.

+#### Few-shot (without context)

+In this configuration, the LLM achieved 90% accuracy for SPARQL generation.
+This outcome indicates that the LLM can comprehend the underlying structure of the knowledge graph based on the few-shot examples provided.
+Furthermore, the LLM successfully avoids the error of jumping directly from Node to Sensor Reading, adhering to the correct logical pathway identified in the zero-shot analysis.
+This improvement results from the LLM learning this explicit pathway from one of the few-shot examples.
+Only one prompt contained an error, which is detailed as follows:

+- **Prompt 9**: The LLM exhibited hallucination by introducing a new entity to answer the query.
+This entity does not exist in the knowledge graph, leading to an incorrect response.
+This issue arises because, without the ontology, the LLM lacks grounding in the complete data structure of the knowledge graph.
+When provided with the ontology, the LLM is better informed and can accurately interpret the data structure.

+In contrast, for NoSQL/SQLite query generation, the LLM correctly generated responses for prompts 5, 6, and 7.
+However, it encountered issues in other prompts, including:

+- **Prompts 4 and 9**: The LLM hallucinated by generating incorrect or non-existent data sources.
+- **Prompt 8**: Incorrect data-fetch statements and improper timestamp format were used.
+- **Prompt 10**: Although the LLM correctly identified the data sources, it made a logical error by misclassifying nodes used by jobs as jobs, rather than accurately identifying them as nodes.

+#### Few-shot (with context)

+In this configuration, the LLM successfully generates all 10 prompts correctly for SPARQL.
+Since the complete ontology was provided as context to the LLM, it eliminates the error of introducing entities or data sources that do not exist in the knowledge graph.
+In contrast, the NoSQL/SQLite query generation shows some improvement, but the final accuracy remains at only 57%.
+While prompts 4, 5, 6, and 7 are correctly implemented, the LLM continues to make logical errors in the remaining prompts.
+Specifically:

+- **Prompt 8**: The query should first access the job table to determine when the node was in use.
+However, the generated query incorrectly retrieves all sensor metrics for the specified time-period without filtering for job activity.
+- **Prompt 9**: The generated query suffers from hallucinations, introducing non-existent entities into the response.
+- **Prompt 10**: The generated query contains both an incorrect data access statement and an invalid key for Python dictionary access.